dagibbins186/UFOs/README.md

 # Overview of Project
 This project builds a table using data stored in a JavaScript array.
 It also creates filters for a fully dynamic table.
 By placing the table into an HTML file, users can easily view it.
-When the user adjusts its inputs and filters, the table reacts accordingly.
+When the user adjusts its inputs, the table reacts accordingly.
 # Results
 Click on the index.html file to view the website.
 \